AlexOrlek/bacterialBercow/README.md

 # Introduction

 Retrieving plasmid sequences from the NCBI nucleotide database requires quality-filtering to exclude partial plasmid sequences, or chromosomal sequences mis-annotated as plasmids.
-I previously outlined methods to curate NCBI plasmids [Orlek _et al_.
-2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183).
+I previously outlined methods to curate NCBI plasmids ([Orlek _et al_.
+2017](https://www.ncbi.nlm.nih.gov/pubmed/28286183)).
 Following similar methods, CuratePlasmids allows users to retrieve putative plasmid sequences from NCBI and then characterise them by detecting [replicon loci](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4068535/) and [rMLST loci](https://pubmlst.org/rmlst/), so that plasmid sequences can be distinguished.
 CuratePlasmids also allows users to characterise their in-house assembled sequences.<br>

-[PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is the easiest way to get hold of NCBI plasmid sequences.
-However, CuratePlasmids is useful if you want to:
+[PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) is an online database of curated plasmids, updated every ~3 months, so this is an easy way to get hold of NCBI plasmid sequences.
+However, there are reasons why you may want to use CuratePlasmids instead (see [FAQ](#faq) for details).
+Notably, CuratePlasmids is useful if you want to:
-* Retrive the most up-to-date set of plasmids.
 * Characterise in-house sequence data that has not yet been uploaded to NCBI.
+* Retrive the most up-to-date set of plasmids from NCBI.
 * Identify ['chromid'](https://www.ncbi.nlm.nih.gov/pubmed/20080407) sequences.
 * Check the curation process at each step (which sequences are being excluded and why); and use this to fine-tune curation methods if desired.